List of Las Vegas Raiders seasons

-From 1960 to 2020, the franchise has played a total of 61 seasons.
+From 1960 to 2023, the franchise has played a total of 64 seasons.
 The Raiders have won one AFL championship and three Super Bowl titles.
 The team won the AFL Championship in 1967 prior to the 1970 AFL–NFL merger and lost their first Super Bowl appearance in Super Bowl II.
 The franchise would go on to win their next three Super Bowl appearances in Super Bowl XI, Super Bowl XV, and Super Bowl XVIII.
+Only five teams have appeared in more Super Bowls than the Raiders: the New England Patriots (11), Dallas Cowboys (eight), Pittsburgh Steelers (eight), Denver Broncos (eight), and San Francisco 49ers (seven); the Raiders’ five appearances are tied with the Green Bay Packers, Los Angeles Rams, Miami Dolphins, New York Giants, and the Washington Commanders.